 Respondent Universe and Sampling Methods

-The is designed to collect information on environmental HAB events, HAB-related human illness, and HAB-related animal illness.
-State and territorial public health departments that choose to participate in will be responsible for the collection, interpretation, and transmission of by logging into a password-protected, web-based reporting system linked to the National Outbreak Reporting System (NORS), OMB 0920-0004.
+The One Health Harmful Algal Bloom System (OHHABS) for harmful algal bloom (HAB) events and HAB-related illness surveillance is designed to collect information on environmental HAB events, HAB-related human illness, and HAB-related animal illness.
+OHHABS participation is voluntary for state and territorial public health departments.
+State and territorial public health departments that choose to participate in OHHABS will be responsible for the collection, interpretation, and transmission of OHHABS data elements by logging into a password-protected, web-based reporting system linked to the National Outbreak Reporting System (NORS), which operates under OMB 0920-0004.
+Data will be collected from states and territories 1) to identify and characterize HAB events, HAB-related illnesses, and HAB-related exposures in the United States and 2) to better inform and improve the understanding of HAB-related illnesses and exposures through routine surveillance to inform public health policy and illness prevention efforts.
+This is a nationally-available system so no sample selection is required.

 Procedures for the Collection of Information

-NORS is an existing, password-protected, web-based surveillance platform hosted at CDC (ITSO/AHB) that is designed to support reporting to CDC from state and territorial public health departments;.
-NORS is a shared access point that collects information for foodborne and waterborne disease outbreaks, as well as enteric disease outbreaks involving person-to-person, animal contact, environmental contamination, and undetermined modes of transmission. will have no personally identifying information.
+OHHABS will include data elements for HAB events and single HAB-related human cases and single HAB-related animal cases, which will be collected electronically on a web-based platform, NORS.
+NORS is an existing, password-protected, web-based surveillance platform hosted at CDC (ITSO/AHB) that is designed to support reporting to CDC from state and territorial public health departments; a link to OHHABS will be available within NORS.
+NORS is a shared access point that collects information for foodborne and waterborne disease outbreaks, as well as enteric disease outbreaks involving person-to-person, animal contact, environmental contamination, and undetermined modes of transmission.
+The data collected in OHHABS will have no personally identifying information.
 Respondents will submit information such as the date of the HAB event, the reporting date of the case, the date of the exposure, and information on, laboratory testing, medical diagnosis, or veterinary diagnosis.

-will include age (in years), gender, state of exposure, county of exposure (but not county of residence), case health history, and types of clinical testing performed.
+OHHABS data for HAB-related human illness will include age (in years), gender, state of exposure, county of exposure (but not county of residence), case health history, and types of clinical testing performed.
 Data elements related to exposure settings, exposure activities, description of blooms, and signs and symptoms will also be collected.
 These data are not personally identifiable and cannot be used to recognize individuals.
-Data entry and data management guidance will be developed for scenarios where the county of exposure is also the county of residence. data will be collected electronically from participating state and government health departments.
+Data entry and data management guidance will be developed for scenarios where the county of exposure is also the county of residence.
+OHHABS data will be collected electronically from participating state and territorial government health departments.
 Paper forms will not be collected by CDC.